akaposi/ELTE-func-lang/2019-20-2/README_eng.md

 #### Prerequisites

 It is required to know the content of the BSc "functional programming" course, or equivalent prior knowledge.
-It is recommended to review the [kezdő Haskell](http://lambda.inf.elte.hu/Index.xml) notes.
+It is recommended to review the [beginner Haskell](http://lambda.inf.elte.hu/Index.xml) notes.